Microsoft/azure-docs.pt-pt/articles/governance/blueprints/overview.md

 A inclusão de uma política num esquema permite a criação do design ou padrão de direitos durante a atribuição do esquema.
 A inclusão da política assegura que apenas as alterações aprovadas ou esperadas podem ser efetuadas ao ambiente para proteger a conformidade contínua com a intenção do esquema.

-Uma política pode ser incluída como um dos muitos _artefatos_ em uma definição de Blueprint.
+A policy can be included as one of many _artifacts_ in a blueprint definition.
 Os esquemas também suportam a utilização de parâmetros com políticas e iniciativas.

 ## <a name="blueprint-definition"></a>Definição de esquema